 Longevity and Accessibility

 The expiry date of a cookie is set during the process of creating a cookie.
 When the current window of the web browser is closed, the cookie is automatically destroyed.
 However, it can be made to last longer after closure.
-Visibility of a cookie is set using its root domain.
+The visibility of a cookie is set using its root domain.
 Any URL belonging to that root can be used to access the cookie.
-For instance setting a root to aboutcookies.com the cookie will be available to aboutcookies.com.
+For instance, by setting a root to aboutcookies.com the cookie will be available to aboutcookies.com.
 Rooting is used to enhance communication between similar web pages.
-Rooting is impossible for top level domains like .com because they allow global access to the cookie.
+Rooting is impossible for top-level domains like .com because they allow global access to the cookie.
 Cookies are naturally visible to all paths in the domains, but they can be restricted to a specific path at the point of creation.

-Commercial websites have a tendency of embedding advertising material which acts as a third party website.
-Adverts have the potential of storing cookies for these third party websites.
-Information includes viewed products, visited pages and site names.
-Visiting series of websites with similar ads allows the third party website to track users browsing history.
+Commercial websites have a tendency of embedding advertising material that acts as a third-party website.
+Adverts have the potential of storing cookies for these third-party websites.
+Information includes viewed products, visited pages, and site names.
+Visiting series of NubileFilms Discount websites with similar ads allow the third-party website to track users browsing history.
 This allows them to come up with more effective content relevant to the user.
-But to an extent, this tracking is like infringing users privacy.
+But to an extent, this tracking is like infringing users’ privacy.